advancedresearch/path_semantics/faq.md

     b : [∃g] true

-The definition of `∃g` follows from the definition of `g`, using the definition of an existential path.
+The definition of `∃g` follows from the definition of `g`, using the definition of an existential path ([link](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip/existential-paths.pdf)).

 If you have a function which identity is used to talk about other functions, then it is sufficient that the function is implemented.